djurdjicasesar/ShellScripts/README.md

 It also initializes cluster on instance if it has "NodeType = Master" tag and stores values needed for workers to join in AWS Secret. or joines a node if the instance has "NodeType = Worker" tag.

+## minikube_ubuntu_setup.sh
+This script installs minikube and everything else that is needed for the minikube cluster to be up and runninh on ubuntu.